rich-junwang/rich-junwang.github.io/content/posts/tech/ml/multimodality/vqvae/index.md

 A VAE can encode an image into a vector that follows a standard Gaussian distribution.
 The reason for making the vector follow a standard Gaussian distribution is to facilitate random sampling.
 Note that the vectors encoded by a VAE are continuous vectors, meaning each dimension of the vector is a floating-point number.
 If you slightly change one dimension of the vector, the decoder can still recognize the vector and generate an image that is very similar to the one corresponding to the original vector.

 Contrary to VAE, in VQ-VAE, the latent representation is discrete.
-The intution is that in nature, where is male and female, limited number of colors etc.
+The intuition is that in nature, where is male and female, limited number of colors etc.
 <p align="center">
     <img alt="Autoencoder" src="images/vq.png" width="100%" height=auto/>
     <em>Figure 3.
 VQ-VAE </em>